 Cleanrooms

 With over 25 years of experience, SCHILLING ENGINEERING is one of the leading specialists in the development and realization of cleanrooms.
-With our modular Cleanroom systems from the CleanCell series, you can achieve a controlled and qualified environment in accordance with ISO-14644 or GMP that is precisely tailored to your requirements.
-Our Cleanroom systems are extremely reliable, equipped with the latest air circulation and air conditioning technology and ensure absolute safety for your sensitive production in your cleanroom.
-Cleanroom.
+With our modular cleanroom systems from the CleanCell series, you can achieve a controlled and qualified environment in accordance with ISO-14644 or GMP that is precisely tailored to your requirements.
+Our cleanroom systems are extremely reliable, equipped with the latest air circulation and air conditioning technology and ensure absolute safety for your sensitive production in your cleanroom.

 Whether cleanrooms for GMP production, cleanrooms for medical technology or classic industrial production – we develop the ideal solution for every area of application.

-With a Cleanroom from SCHILLING ENGINEERING, you get exactly what you need for your production process.
-In accordance with your requirements, we plan your suitable Cleanroom system.
+With a cleanroom from SCHILLING ENGINEERING, you get exactly what you need for your production process.
+We plan your suitable cleanroom system in accordance with your requirements.

 Our cleanrooms in practice